 Generative AI is the subset of artificial intelligence that uses unsupervised and semi-supervised machine learning to generate new content based on existing data.
 This field of AI represents a system of neural networks, embracing Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and transformer architectures, working together to perform specific tasks.
 In this ecosystem, large language models (LLMs) represent a part of the transformer architecture, understanding inputs in human language and using them to create new content.

 Simply put, generative AI is all about training machines to interpret human language and generate entirely novel and valuable output derived from the training data.
-This is exactly what has made technology so popular and widely used in everyday life.
+This is exactly what has made technology so popular and and resulted in a number of use cases for generative AI we are witnessing in everyday life.

 Below, we’ll mention some generative AI use cases that in the past few years became increasingly common or anticipated with regular users.

-• ChatGPT, an undeniable game-changer and the biggest technology newsmaker of 2022-2023 is a conversational AI tool developed by OpenAI that allows users to interact with a language model and get human-like text responses.
-Available as a web application and an API, in some sense, it replaced the Google search engine and became an intelligent assistant for students, content creators, managers in charge of business correspondence, and billions of global users.
+- ChatGPT, an undeniable game-changer and the biggest technology newsmaker of 2022-2023 is a conversational AI tool developed by OpenAI that allows users to interact with a language model and get human-like text responses.
+Available as a web application and an API, in some sense, it replaced the Google search engine.
+What is more, it became one of the most recognizable use cases for generative AI and an intelligent assistant for students, content creators, managers in charge of business correspondence, and billions of global users.

-• Gemini, Google's latest and long-awaited multimodal generative AI chatbot expected to mimic human-style conversations and become the first of its kind publically available artificial general intelligence (AGI) application.
-It is designed to adeptly interpret and understand images, proficiently code, drive data analytics, and serve as a valuable tool for developers in creating innovative AI applications and APIs.
+- Gemini, Google's latest and long-awaited multimodal generative AI chatbot expected to mimic human-style conversations and become the first of its kind publically available artificial general intelligence (AGI) application.
+It is designed to adeptly interpret and understand images, proficiently code, drive data analytics, and serve as a valuable tool for developers in creating innovative generative AI use cases and APIs.

 Our expert explains